Divya4400/MIC-MINI_PROJECT/README.md

 - connect to your server at http://localhost:8888

 ## References
- 1.Some code reference from: https://github.com/austinjhunt/petrinet-webgme-designstudio
+ - Some code reference from: https://github.com/austinjhunt/petrinet-webgme-designstudio
- 2.The seed is generated and downloaded through isis website.
+ - The seed is generated and downloaded through isis website.
- 3.The template file(plugin and visulizer) of this project was generate by use Webgme-CLI: https://github.com/webgme/webgme-cli
+ - The template file(plugin and visulizer) of this project was generate by use Webgme-CLI: https://github.com/webgme/webgme-cli
- 4.The framework reference from: https://github.com/kecso/StateMachineJoint
+ - The framework reference from: https://github.com/kecso/StateMachineJoint